AxelGard/cira/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/cira)
 ![PyPI - Downloads](https://img.shields.io/pypi/dm/cira)

-I was interested in using the Alpaca trade API for building a quantitative paper trader.
-The project is available [here](https://github.com/AxelGard/paper-trader).<br>
-However after working on this for alomst a year (off and on) I realized that I had alomst build a small library for using the Alpaca API.
-So I thought that I would make this into a real library so that you can get started with quantitative paper trading as well.

 The name **cira** is a miss spelling of the word for a [baby alpaca cria](https://en.wikipedia.org/wiki/Cria) and because this is a simple and small lib I thought it would be a perfect fit.

 [Axel Gard](https://github.com/AxelGard) is main developer for cira.